Skip to content

 How to get involved

 While usual admission charges will apply for entrance to Ickworth Estate (members of the National Trust are free), there will be no additional charge for the Summer of Play activities.
 The play garden is located down through the estate past the church.
 It is about 10 or 15 minutes walk from the Welcome Point.
-There will be a little shuttle running for those with extra mobility needs.
+There will be a little shuttle running for those with additional mobility needs.

 Spend the day